hoangsonww/MERN-Stack-Ecommerce-App/README.md

 The backend server is deployed on Render and can be accessed at the following URL: [Fusion Electronics API](https://mern-stack-ecommerce-app-h5wb.onrender.com/).

-Please note that the backend server may take a few seconds to wake up if it has been inactive for a while.
+> **Note**: The backend server may take a few seconds to wake up if it has been inactive for a while.
+For your information, it is hosted on the free tier of Render, with 0.1 CPU and 512 MB of memory only, so it may take a bit longer to respond to requests, especially after periods of inactivity.

 ## User Interface